Donna164/Data-Analyst--Portfolio/README.md

 **Technology**: VSCode, SQL, Excel

-**Result**: The ads of the most appealing rewards won, with the ECPM was 5 times as much as the remaining , while other KPI such as retention rates or sales are not much different.
-It meant this ads option did not cannibalize other KPI.
+**Result**: The ads of the most appealing rewards won, while it did not cannibalize other KPI such as retention rates or sales.
+The final decision is to show this type of ads on the apps

 ## Education
 Foreign Trade University: Bachelor of Internation Business, 2018-2022